Red Bar

 Tref = is the reference temperature for which the temperature coefficient is specified.

-The temperature coefficient of resistance is normally standardised in relation to a temperature of 20°C as this is normal "room temperature."
-Accordingly the equation normally used in practical terms is:
+The temperature coefficient of resistance is normally standardised in relation to a temperature of 20°C. This temperature is typically taken to be normal "room temperature."
+As a result the formula for the temperature coefficient of resistance normally takes this into account:

 Where